huiyeeee/oo_cinemabookingwebsite/README.md

 ## Introduction
 In today's modern world, cinema remains a cherished leisure activity, captivating audiences across generations.
 With the advent of technology, traditional ticket purchasing methods have evolved.
 Moviegoers have transitioned from waiting in lines at ticket counters to leveraging online platforms for ticket reservations.
 This paradigm shift not only offers convenience but also opens doors for data-driven insights into user preferences.
 This project strives to develop a comprehensive cinema booking system to streamline ticket purchasing, improve user experience and facilitate admin management.

-## Problem Statement
-The primary challenge faced by the StarReel organization is to enhance the functionality of its cinema web tools by leveraging customer data.
-To achieve this, the organization needs a robust solution that enables the collection of accurate and relevant information about cinema guests who purchase tickets online or through physical counters.
-This data serves as a goldmine for understanding user preferences, ranging from movie genres to room package preferences.
-The current lack of a structured system for data collection and analysis hinders the organization's ability to tailor its offerings to customer preferences effectively.

 ## Solution Features
 This cinema booking web application aims to facilitate the way movie tickets are reserved and purchased, with key features including: